For foodies & nightlife

 What it is: (asian food) A solid local spot Cost: $13-26 per person Best for: dates

 The space seats about 49 — book for Friday and Saturday.
-Service is efficient without being rushed.
 Street parking on Collins Grove is usually fine.

 Carnegie — The Honest Version

-Koornang Road is one of Melbourne’s best suburban food strips.
+Koornang Road is a popular option in suburban food strips.
 Carnegie station provides rail access.
 The best asian food options here reflect Carnegie’s character.
 If you’re living in or near Carnegie, you’ll find that the suburb rewards people who actually explore beyond the main strip.
 Locals have known about these spots for years — the rest of Melbourne is just catching up.

 6. Vera’s — 294 Railway Terrace, Carnegie VIC 3166